-Writing

-WR 121 English Composition 4

-WR 122 English Composition 4

-or WR 227 Technical Writing

-Oral Commu ınication

-SP 111 Fundamentals of Public Speaking 3-4

-or SP 114 Argumentation and Critical Discourse

-or SP 115 Introduction to Intercultural Communication

-or SP 218 Interpersonal Communication

-or SP 219 Small Group Communication

-Mathematic s

-MTH 111 College Algebra 4

-(or higher)

-Health (3 cre edits with HHP prefix) 3

-• ourses (1 credit each) are not to be duplicated

-GENEDAL E DUCATION/DISCIPLINE STUDIES
+Writing WR 121 Academic Composition 4 WR 122 or WR 227 Argument, Research and Multimodal Composition Technical Writing 4 Oral Commu nication SP 111 or SP 114 or SP 115 or SP 218 or SP 219 Fundamentals of Public Speaking Argumentation and Critical Discourse Introduction to Intercultural Communication Interpersonal Communication Small Group Communication 3-4 Mathematics MTH 105 (or higher) Math in Society 4 Recommend: MTH 111 College Algebra • dits with HHP prefix) ourses (1 credit each) are not to be duplicated 3 GENERAL EL DUCATION/DISCIPLINE STUDIES

-See pages 46-47 for course listings.
-One of the courses must be a cultural literacy course, designated with an asterisk.
+See the Discipline Studies list for options.
+One of the courses must be designated on the list as a cultural literacy course.

-Arts and Letters 9-12 At least three (2) sources shown from at least two (2) profives three (3) laboratory courses in biological and/or physical science.
+Arts and Letters 9-12 At least three (3) courses chosen from at least two (2) prefixes.

-At least three (3) courses chosen from at least two (2) prefixes.
+Social Science At least four (4) courses from at least two (2) prefixes.

-Science/Math/Computer Science 12-20 At least four (4) courses from at least two (2) prefixes including at least
+At least four (4) courses from at least two (2) prefixes including at least three (3) laboratory courses in biological and/or physical science.

+Recommend:

 BI 211 Principles of Biology I 5

 BI 212 Biology of Plants II 5

 BI 213 Biology of Animals III 5

-Plus one additional course from the science/math/computer science Discipline Studies list with a different prefix.
+Plus one additional course from the science/math/computer science

+Discipline Studies list with a different prefix.